SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 :::::: objectives

-- Understand what CI/CD is and why you would or would not use it for your projects.
+- Understand the basic concepts of Continuous Integration and Continuous Delivery and why you would or would not use it.
+- Identify freely available tools and services to implement these concepts in a research context.
+More specifically:
   - The relationship between CI/CD and version control
   - How to build a simple CI/CD pipeline or workflow
 ::::::

 The main goal is to create awareness of the concept of Continuous Integration and Continuous Delivery and some of the tools to support it.